SiR-Frazier/Dig-A-Pony/README.md

 Run $ npm install angularfire2@4.0.0-rc.0 firebase@^3.6.6 --save

+Create api-keys.ts file inside of the app folder.

+Sign in to Firebase: https://firebase.google.com/ to acquire Firebase credentials.
+The

 <!-- ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`. -->